unChaz/sci-fi-5e/srd/mechanics/combat.md

 ---

-A typical combat encounter is a clash between two sides, a flurry of weapon swings, feints, parries, footwork, and Techcasting.
+A typical combat encounter is a clash between two sides, a flurry of weapon swings, feints, parries, footwork, and Tekcasting.
 The game organizes the chaos of combat into a cycle of rounds and turns.
 A
 **round** represents about 6 seconds in the game world.
 During a round, each participant in a battle takes a **turn**.
 The order of turns is determined at the beginning of a combat encounter, when everyone rolls initiative.
 Once everyone has taken a turn, the fight continues to the next round if neither side has defeated the other.

 > #### Combat Step by Step